Kernel Estimation for Panel Data with Heterogeneous Dynamics: Asymptotic theory

 As the incidental parameter bias and the nonlinearity biases in $\hat f_{\hat \xi}(x)$ may be severe in practice, we propose adoption of the split-panel jackknife to correct them.
 Among split-panel jackknifes, here we consider half-panel jackknife (HPJ) bias correction.
 For simplicity, suppose that $T$ is even.\footnote{The bias correction with odd $T$ is similar.
 See \citet[page 999]{DhaeneJochmans15} for details. } For $\xi_i = \mu_i$, $\gamma_{k,i}$, or $\rho_{k,i}$, we obtain the estimators $\hat f_{\hat \xi,(1)}(x)$ and $\hat f_{\hat \xi,(2)}(x)$ of $f_\xi(x)$ based on two half-panel data $\{\{y_{it}\}_{t=1}^{T/2}\}_{i=1}^N$ and $\{\{y_{it}\}_{t=T/2+1}^T \}_{i=1}^N$, respectively.
 The HPJ bias-corrected estimator is $\hat f_{\hat \xi}^H(x) \coloneqq \hat f_{\hat \xi}(x) - (\bar f_{\hat \xi}(x) - \hat f_{\hat \xi}(x) )$ where $\bar f_{\hat \xi}(x) \coloneqq [\hat f_{\hat \xi,(1)}(x)+ \hat f_{\hat \xi,(2)}(x)]/2$.
 The term $\bar f_{\hat \xi}(x) - \hat f_{\hat \xi}(x)$ estimates the bias in the original estimator $\hat f_{\hat \xi}(x)$.
 Importantly, the bandwidths for computing $\hat f_{\hat \xi,(1)}(x)$ and $\hat f_{\hat \xi,(2)}(x)$ must be the same as that for the original estimator $\hat f_{\hat \xi}(x)$ to reduce the biases.

 The next theorem formally shows that the HPJ bias-corrected estimator $\hat f_{\hat \xi}^H(x)$ does not suffer from incidental parameter bias and second-order bias, and does not alter the asymptotic variance of the estimator.
-Similar results are observed by \citet{GalvaoKato14}, \citet{DhaeneJochmans15}, and \citet{Okui2017} for other situations.

 \begin{theorem} Suppose that the assumptions in Theorem \ref{thm-dens} hold.
 When $N,T \to \infty$ and $h \to 0$ with $Nh \to \infty$, $Nh^5 \to C \in [0, \infty)$, $Th^2 \to \infty$, and $N / (T^3 h^5) \to 0$, it holds that: